Fuzzy dark matter halos with repulsive self-interactions: coherent soliton and halo vortex network with moderate self-coupling: Energy distribution and the Length Scales of Granules and Vortices

-The remaining 3 double-panel plots [Fig.~\ref{fig:7}(b)-(d)] examine how this picture is modified by the addition of repulsive self-interactions.
-To better facilitate the discussion, such plots also show the now non-zero interaction energy (blue lines).
+The remaining 3 double-panel plots [Fig.~\ref{fig:7}~(b)-(d)] examine how this picture is modified by the addition of repulsive self-interactions; now such plots also show the non-zero interaction energy (blue lines).
 As expected, the interaction energy decreases monotonically with increasing radius, closely following the behaviour of the system density.
 In practice, this distinguishes two different regions: the decrease in interaction energy is small within the solitonic core, and significant as the system transitions to the NFW outer halo profile.
 With increasing interaction, the system density transitions towards the well-known Thomas-Fermi profile~\citep{Bohmer2007,Chavanis2011,Harko2012,Magana2012,Abdullin:2021sro}, and such transition becomes more evident for $\Gamma_g \gtrsim 3$, were the inner core profile becomes practically flat: this observation is consistent with the findings of \citep{Indjin2024}.
-Consistent with the `anomalous' behaviour of the depletion around $\Gamma_g \approx 3$, a closer comparison of the interaction energy in Fig.~\ref{fig:7} subplots (b)(ii) and (c)(ii) reveals a very slight increase of interaction energy per particle between the cases $\Gamma_g \approx 0.6$ and $\Gamma_g \approx 3.1$, again associated with the previously noted change in the shape of the profile of the soliton density \citep{Indjin2024}.
+Consistent with the `anomalous' behaviour of the depletion around $\Gamma_g \approx 3$, a closer comparison of the interaction energy in Fig.~\ref{fig:7} subplots (b)(ii) and (c)(ii) reveals a very slight increase of interaction energy per particle between the cases $\Gamma_g \approx 0.6$ and $\Gamma_g \approx 3.1$, again presumably associated with the previously noted change in the shape of the profile of the soliton density \citep{Indjin2024}.

-Returning now to the discussion of the kinetic energy components, the dominant effect of interactions within the solitonic core is to take over from quantum pressure in becoming the dominant means of stabilisation of the solitonic core against gravity.
-While both total classical and quantum kinetic energies within the solitonic core region decrease notably with increasing interactions, we note that the relative importance of compressible and incompressible kinetic energies remains largely unchanged in the presence of interactions.
-The quantum energy decreases significantly with increasing interactions, such that in the moderately interacting regime $\Gamma_g \gtrsim 3$ its value becomes less than either of compressible and incompressible kinetic energies, a trend that becomes clearer with increasing interactions.
+We now return to the kinetic energy components, discussing the main features within the solitonic core and in the outer halo regions separately: Within the solitonic core the dominant effect of interactions is associated with a decrease in both the classical and quantum kinetic energies but with the quantum kinetic energy dropping the most and becoming significantly more subdominant to the classical kinetic energy at the core's centre.
+Indeed, in the moderately interacting regime $\Gamma_g \gtrsim 3$ its value is already less than either of compressible and incompressible kinetic energies, a trend that becomes clearer with increasing interactions.
+Both the compressible and incompressible kinetic energies drop less comparatively to $\varepsilon_\mathrm{qp}$, with the compressible kinetic energy becoming more dominant over the incompressible one.